Colorado

 Summary

 Colorado Court of Appeals – Hon.
-Elizabeth Beebe Volz 12/26/2024 Generative AI Generative AI In Al-Hamim v.
+Elizabeth Beebe Volz 12/26/2024 Generative AI Generative AI Usage In Al-Hamim v.
 Star Hearthstone, LLC, 2024 WL 5230126, the Colorado Court of Appeals considered whether sanctions were appropriate for a pro se litigant who relied upon “[GenAI]-generated hallucinations.”
 When questioned by the court, the pro se litigant admitted to relying on AI in drafting his brief and to failing to verify the false citations.
 The court advised that “using a [GenAI] tool to draft a legal document can pose serious risks if the user does not thoroughly review the tool’s output.”
 The court concluded that the fictitious citations “violated [Colorado Appellate Rule] 28(a)(7)(B),” but declined to impose sanctions, citing the litigant’s apology and acceptance of responsibility for the mistake.
 However, the court did not permit the plaintiff to refile a second, corrected brief.
 The court concluded by warning that future use of such hallucinations—for both “lawyers and self-represented parties”—may result in sanctions.

 Suggests Cautious Use of AI